Character/Man vs. Nature: Exploring the Wildest Story Conflict

 See, just like with a character vs. character conflict, a character vs. nature story requires a carefully strategized protagonist/antagonist relationship.

 How are each of these opposing forces changed by their conflict?
 In what ways are they more powerful than one another?
-What about more vulnerable?
+How are they more vulnerable?

 Let's look at each half of the character vs. nature conflict and explore how their specific qualities make them formidable antagonists for one another.